grafana/loki/docs/sources/operations/storage/retention.md

 > Note that retention is only available if the index period is 24h.

-As you can see the retention needs `schema_config` and `storage_config` to access the storage.
-To activate retention you'll need to set `retention_enabled` to true otherwise the compactor will only compact tables.
+Set `retention_enabled` to true.
+Without this, the Compactor will only compact tables.

+Define `schema_config` and `storage_config` to access the storage.

+The index period must be 24h.

-The `working_directory` is the directory where marked chunks and temporary tables will be saved.
+`working_directory` is the directory where marked chunks and temporary tables will be saved.

-The `compaction_interval` dictates how often retention and/or compaction is applied, if it falls behind it will execute as soon as possible.
+`compaction_interval` dictates how often compaction and/or retention is applied.
+If the Compactor falls behind, compaction and/or retention occur as soon as possible.

-`retention_delete_delay` is the delay after which the compactor will actually delete marked chunks.
+`retention_delete_delay` is the delay after which the compactor will delete marked chunks.

-And finally `retention_delete_worker_count` setup the amount of goroutine to use to delete chunks.
+`retention_delete_worker_count` specifies the maximum quantity of goroutine workers instantiated to delete chunks.

-> Compaction and retention is idempotent, in case of restart the compactor will restart where he left off.

-#### Configuring retention period
+#### Configuring the retention period

-So far we've only talked about how to setup the compactor to apply retention, in this section we will explain how to configure the actual retention period to apply.
+Retention period is configured within the [`limits_config`](./../../../configuration/#limits_config) configuration section.

+There are two ways of setting retention policies:

+- `retention_period` which is applied globally.
-Retention period is configure via the [`limits_config`](./../../../configuration/#limits_config) configuration section.
-It supports two type of retention `retention_stream` which is applied to all chunks matching the selector
+- `retention_stream` which is only applied to chunks matching the selector

-The example below can be added to your Loki configuration to configure global retention.
+> The minimum retention period is 24h.

+This example configures global retention:

 ```yaml
 ...